anton-mel/HALOTESTING/README.md

 ### Pipeline failed over time

 > [!WARNING]
 > The pipeline has not been rigorously tested in the development stage for buffer overflow, but we provide some approximate risk analysis above.
-Contact the maintainer.
+Contact the maintainer, if the pipeline failed.

 ## intan-reader